Virna Lisi: Later career in Europe

 To overcome her typecasting playing seductresses, Lisi sought new types of roles, of evil women or of a lover in relationships of disparate age for example.
 In those years, she participated in Italian productions, in Casanova 70 and Le bambole (1965), Arabella (1967), and Le dolci signore (1968).
+She turned down the part played by Jane Fonda in Roger Vadim's Barbarella (1968).
 Lisi also starred in The Birds, the Bees and the Italians (1966) which shared the Grand Prix (then equivalent to the Palme d'Or, which was not awarded at the time) with A Man and a Woman at the Cannes Film Festival that year.

-In the early 1970s, she took a temporary hiatus from acting to spend more time with her husband Franco Pesci and their son, Corrado.
+She told The New York Sunday Times that after marrying Franco Pesci, an Italian builder and architect, she briefly retired from acting in the early 1970s to spend more time with her husband and their son, Corrado.
 Nonetheless, Lisi's career underwent a renaissance with a number of projects, including Al di là del bene e del male (1977), Ernesto (1979), and La cicala (1980).
 For the film La Reine Margot (1994), Lisi's portrayal of Catherine de' Medici won her both the César and Cannes Film Festival awards, along with a Silver Ribbon for Best Supporting Actress.
 In 2002, Lisi starred in Il più bel giorno della mia vita.

-Virna Lisi then participated in many sitcoms and TV series.
+Lisi then participated in many sitcoms and TV series.
 Her last movie was in the Italian comedy drama Latin Lover in 2014, shortly before her death.

-Death
+Personal life and death

+She was married to Franco Pesci, an Italian property developer and architect.
+They were married for 53 years until his death, a year before her.
+After her marriage she briefly retired from acting, saying: "My husband was not very happy about my career, Franco is a jealous man — thank God!
+After we married he tried to take me away from all this movie business."
+She said he eventually relented.

 On 18 December 2014, Lisi died of lung cancer in Rome at age 78.
+She is survived by a son, Corrado Pesci, and three grandchildren.